nicolettafbr/responsive-navbar/README.md

 ## Improvements
 ### GSAP
-At the current state of development, whenever going from desktop to mobile with the checkbox in the unchecked state (which corresponds to only the hamburger icon showing in the mobile version) the menu transitions for a second from open to close, instead of staying closed.
+At the current state of development, whenever going from desktop to mobile with the checkbox in the unchecked state (which corresponds to only the hamburger icon showing in the mobile version) the menu transitions for a second from open to closed, instead of staying closed.
 This is mainly due to the animation being reliant on the menu itself rather than on an event emitted.
-In order to solve this, I am planning to listent to the DOM click event and use GSAP to open and close the mobile menu.
+In order to solve this, I am planning to listen to the DOM click event and use GSAP to open and close the mobile menu.
-# Sass
+### Sass
-Use Sass for CSS to improve readability and ease of development.
+To improve on readability and ease of development I am planning to migrate from CSS to Sass.

 ## Final Result
 Currently, the navigation bar behaves as follows:

 ![responsive Navbar Video](https://github.com/nicolettafbr/responsive-navbar/blob/main/responsive-navbar.gif)

-You can try it yourself on this [Codepen](https://codepen.io/nicolettafbr/pen/KKNydVK)1
+You can try it yourself on [Codepen](https://codepen.io/nicolettafbr/pen/KKNydVK).

+For any suggestion on the matter, please do not hesitate to contact me.
+Enjoy! :smile: